-The willing to persevere to achieve goals; and they may be someone of whom you are very proud of.
+The willingness to persevere to achieve goals, and they may be someone of whom you are very proud of.

-Other years of growing may be stressful for parents and children, too.
+Other years of growth may be stressful for parents and children, too.

 The parent-child relationship has been described as three-phased:

-During the bonding years the child learns love, approval, and acceptance from the family.
+During the bonding years, the child learns to love, approval, and acceptance from the family.

-The detachment years, is when the child learns independence and relies less on family.
+The detachment years is when the child learns independence and relies less on a family.

 The reunion years occurs after the child is independent and is secure enough to re-bond with the family.

 Bonding is a preteen phase, detachment a teen phase, and reunion a post-teen phase.
-Each of these phases have its own stressors and its own joys.
+Each of these phases has its own stress and its own joys.